return5/GodTalk/README.md

-Program grabs 10 lines starting from a random line in the bible.
+Program grabs 10 lines starting from a random line in the bible then displays them to STDOUT.

 you can repeat this as many times as you like. you can also save the output to a file of your choice.